-How Restaurants Can Retain Employees in the Gig Economy
+How Businesses Can Retain Employees in the Gig Economy

 As the gig economy has spread, hourly workers have more opportunities than ever to get paid.
-Learn how your restaurant can retain employees in this highly competitive labor market.
+Learn how your business can retain employees in this highly competitive labor market.

-We’re living in the age of the gig economy, and no one knows it better than the restaurant industry.
+We’re living in the age of the gig economy, and many businesses are finding out the hard way.

 According to Intuit, part-time gig work now accounts for 34% of the American workforce, and it’s expected to grow to 43% by the year 2020.